Context-measure: Contextualizing Metric for Camouflage: Proposed Context-measure

-In evaluating segmentation quality, human observers typically engage in an iterative comparison -- shifting attention back and forth between the prediction and GT masks to assess their perceptual consistency.
-Such comparison forms a perceptual loop, alternating between \textit{forward inference} (understanding what the prediction conveys about reality) and \textit{reverse deduction} (verifying how reality is reflected in the prediction).
-This inspires us to formulate the general form of Context-measure, $C_{\beta}$, which employs harmonic weighting to integrate the \textit{forward inference} $F(Y|X)$ and \textit{reverse deduction} $R(X|Y)$ processes.
-As illustrated in \figref{fig:framework}, through the entire reciprocal perceptual loop, $C_{\beta}$ is defined as:
+With the augmented ground truth and the pixel correlation $P(\cdot,\cdot)$ in place, we now construct the perception cycle to complete the evaluation.
+When evaluating segmentation quality, human observers typically engage in an iterative comparison -- shifting attention back and forth between FM and GT to assess their consistency.
+This inspires a loop alternating between two complementary directions: \textit{forward inference} $\mF(\mY|\mX)$, which begins from the predicted FM and is weighted by the predicted probabilities, and \textit{reverse deduction} $\mR(\mX|\mY)$, which begins from the GT and is weighted by the contextual affinity $\mD$.
+The framework is illustrated in \figref{fig:framework}.
+We next detail the implementation of each direction.